romeorizzi/TALight/example_problems/tutorial/model_ANN_verifier/Model_ANN_verifier.md

 To do this (find a counterexample) it is better to overturn the property, that is just to find an assignment for <img src="https://latex.codecogs.com/gif.latex?x_1,x_2,x_3"/> that allows <img src="https://latex.codecogs.com/gif.latex?x_4&space;\in&space;[0.5\;\;1]" title="x_4 \in [0.5\;\;1]" /> .

 Intuitively if we look the network is simple to see that the property (not the negated one) always holds, can you say why? **Can you figure out how to model this problem?
 One suggestion might be to start by rewriting each node with the above formula....**

+Given that this task is an NP-hard problem, your task will be to model this problem, i.e., to try to relate this problem to a class of problems for which a solution strategy is known.

+The verification of neural networks (optimization) using linear programming algorithms (Simplex) is known in the literature due to this contribution:

+- Katz, G., C. Barrett, D. L. Dill, K. Julian, and M. J. Kochenderfer.
+2017.
+“Reluplex: An efficient SMT solver for verifying deep neural networks”.
+In: International Conference on Computer Aided Verification.

 ## Prerequisites
 - Python3.7+